Fans3267/113-1-Java/README.md

 ## Java projects

-See description of each one into their readme.md file
+More details of each project into their own readme.md file